armujahid/tyk-docs/tyk-docs/content/getting-started/key-concepts/graphql-federation.md

 {{< toc >}}
 ### What is federation?

-Ease-of-use is an important factor when adopting GraphQL either on provider or on consumer side.
+Ease-of-use is an important factor when adopting GraphQL either as a provider or a consumer.
 Modern enterprises have dozens of backend services and need a way to provide a unified interface for querying them.
 Building a single, monolithic GraphQL service is not the best option.
 It leads to a lot of dependencies, over-complication and is hard to maintain.

 To remedy this, Tyk, with release 4.0 offers GraphQL federation that allows you to divide GQL implementation across multiple back-end services, while still exposing them all as a single graph for the consumers.